shiv-jetwal90/Multi-Client-Chat-Server-Using-Python/README.md

 # Multi-Client-Chat-Server-Using-Python
-This is simple chat system using socket Programming.
-First I create Tcp Server.
-Now two client can chat directly connecting via ip Tcp server.
+This is simple chat system using socket Programming. first I create Tcp Server. now two client can chat directly connecting via IP Tcp server.
 # How To Run
 1.First run server.py to establish server connection 2.Then run clientsend.py and clientrecv.py script